-Turn on ESPN, put on your jersey, and stock with fridge with a cold beverage…the College Football Playoff National Championship is tonight.
-While reading up on the stats and predictions for the southern powerhouse showdown between the Alabama Crimson Tide and Georgia Bulldogs in Atlanta’s Mercedes-Benz Stadium, I couldn’t help but make a connection with estate planning.
-Goal posts to estate planning goals may seem like a stretch, but hear me out.
+Turn on ESPN, put on your jersey, and stock with fridge with a cold beverage…the College Football Playoff National Championship is this Monday, January 13, 2020.
+(The game kicks off at 8 p.m.)
+While reading up on the stats and predictions for a tiger showdown between the LSU Tigers and Clemson Tigers in New Orleans’ Mercedes-Benz Superdome, I couldn’t help but make a connection with estate planning.
+Goalposts to estate planning goals may seem like a stretch, but hear me out.

 Football is a complex game—the field is full of moving parts and competing strategies; it’s a game of inches where just a few missteps or right moves can make a huge difference.
 Estate planning works the same way.
 Here are just five of the surprising similarities between estate planning and the game of football: